 This annual report consists of a series of financial statements.
-The Statement of Net Position and the Statement of Activities (on pages 13 and 14) provide information about the activities of the Town as a whole and present a longer-term view of the Town's finances.
-Fund financial statements start on page 15.
+The Statement of Net Position (on page 18) and the Statement of Activities (on pages 19 and 20) provide information about the activities of the Town as a whole and present a longer-term view of the Town's finances.
+Fund financial statements start on page 22.
 For governmental activities, these statements tell how these services were financed in the short term as well as what remains for the future spending.
 Fund financial statements also report the Town's operations in more detail than the government-wide statements by providing information about the Town's most significant funds.